-The modification of the 3D CIEMAT program was done to perform the CBM magnet quench calculation for the use of two-layer conductor insulation of different type and real field map distribution in the coil.
-The presented results show that the CBM dipole magnet is a self-protecting.
+The modification of the 3D CIEMAT program was done to perform the CBM magnet quench calculations for the case of two-layer conductor insulation of different type and real field distribution in the coil.
+The presented results show that the CBM dipole magnet is self-protecting.

-- [1] The Technical Design Report for the CBM Superconducting Dipole Magnet. - http://www.fair-center.eu/fileadmin/fair/experiments/CBM/ TDR/CBM_magnet_TDR_31_10_2013-nc.pdf - [2] P. Szwangruber et al., "Three-Dimensional Quench Calculations for the FAIR Super-FRS Main Dipole", IEEE Transactions on Applied Superconductivity, 23 No.3 (2013) 4701704 - [3] F. Toral, "Design and Calculation Procedure for Particle Accelerator Superconducting Magnets: Application to an LHC Superconducting Quadrupole", Ph.
-D. Thesis, Madrid, 2001 - [4] P.Kurilkin et al., "Quench calculation for the CBM dipole magnet" CBM Progress Report 2013, Darmstadt 2014, p.
-9
+- [1] The CBM Collaboration, Technical Design Report for the CBM Superconducting Dipole Magnet, Darmstadt 2014 - [2] P. Szwangruber et al., IEEE Trans.
+Appl.
+Supercond.
+23 (2013) 4701704 - [3] F. Toral, Design and Calculation Procedure for Particle Accelerator Superconducting Magnets: Application to an LHC Superconducting Quadrupole, Ph.
+D. Thesis, Madrid 2001 - [4] P. Kurilkin et al., CBM Progress Report 2013, Darmstadt 2014, p.
+10